-- Ensures timely submission of the annual IRS Form 990 by May 15 to maintain the District's non-profit status - Files the annual report with the Montana Secretary of State to keep the District in good standing by April 15 - Manages the QuickBooks Online subscription, ensuring it remains active and up-to-date - Maintains records and keeps custody of whatever funds are received by the District - Provides an accurate accounting of such funds and up-to-date contributions by each group at each District business meeting - Writes checks to cover expenses incurred by the District for services, rent, etc. from such funds - Follows the conscience of the District as to distribution of funds - Maintains up-to-date check register - Maintains the P.O Box, paying annual rental fees, maintaining a record of all key holders; picking up District mail on a timely basis - Reconciles check register, bank statement and monthly treasurer's report - Communicates with Corrections and Literature chairs regarding Pink Can and literature account balances - Chairs the finance committee (DCM, alt DCM, Literature Chair, Treasurer and Secretary) - Conducts annual audits of the books with the finance committee - Works with the finance committee and District committee chairs to draft the annual spending plan to be submitted to the groups for their review at the October meeting to have the budget in place January 1st - Communicates all financial information by ensuring oral and written reports are provided at the monthly District 72 Business Meeting. - May attend Area Assembly when spending plan (and operating balance) allows, to sit in on discussions of the finance committee at the Area level and report, in writing, to the District any information or activities from those committee discussions - Monitors the District's "Operating Balance" to ensure the District is honoring the spirit of the 7th Tradition "...A.A. treasuries which continue, beyond prudent reserves to accumulate funds for no stated A.A. purpose"
+- Maintains records and keeps custody of whatever funds are received by the District - Provides an accurate accounting of such funds and up-to-date contributions by each group at each District business meeting - Writes checks to cover expenses incurred by the District for services, rent, etc. from such funds - Follows the conscience of the District as to distribution of funds - Maintains up-to-date check register - Maintains the P.O Box, paying annual rental fees, maintaining a record of all key holders; picking up District mail on a timely basis - Reconciles check register, bank statement and monthly treasurer's report - Communicates with Corrections and Literature chairs regarding Pink Can and literature account balances - Chairs the finance committee (DCM, alt DCM, Literature Chair, Treasurer and Secretary) - Conducts annual audits of the books with the finance committee - Works with the finance committee and District committee chairs to draft the annual spending plan to be submitted to the groups for their review at the October meeting in order to have the budget in place January 1st - May attend Area Assembly when spending plan (and operating balance) allows, to sit in on discussions of the finance committee at the Area level and report, in writing, to the District any information or activities from those committee discussions

+• Monitors the District's "Operating Balance" to assure the District is honoring the spirit of the 7th Tradition "...A.A. treasuries which continue, beyond prudent reserves to accumulate funds for no stated A.A. purpose"

-Finance Committee:
+Finance Committee

-Meets quarterly

-- Members of the Finance Committee are: Treasurer, Alt.
-DCM, DCM, Secretary, and Literature Chair Initiates District discussion when the Operating Balance exceeds the agreed threshold of 25% of the spending plan or is inadequate to pay upcoming expenses without going into prudent reserve.
-The discussions should identify events, projects or services to consider. - Assures diligent observation of fraud controls to avoid any suspicion of fraud or inappropriate spending: DCM, alt DCM, and Secretary are authorized signers of checks (the Treasurer is not a check signer) - o Conducts periodic bank reconciliation to check register and treasurer report

-Conducts periodic audits of deposit records, receipts and checks written, the Treasurer report, Treasurer Guidelines
+- Meets quarterly - o Initiates District discussion when the Operating Balance exceeds the agreed threshold of 25% of the spending plan or is not adequate to pay upcoming expenses without going into prudent reserve.
+The discussions should identify events, projects or services to consider. - Assures diligent observation of fraud controls to avoid any suspicion of fraud or inappropriate spending: DCM, alt DCM, and Secretary are authorized signers of checks (the Treasurer is not a check signer) - Conducts periodic bank reconciliation to check register and treasurer report Conducts periodic audits of deposit records, receipts and checks written, the Treasurer report, Treasurer Guidelines

-Financial Definitions:
+Definitions